-In 2010 spending on health and education in Paraguay was equivalent to 6.5% of GDP, totaling US\$ 1.2 billion.
+In 2010 spending on health and education in Paraguay was equivalent to 6.7% of GDP, totaling US\$ 1.2 billion.
 Spending on education is divided among three levels: elementary education, which serves children from preschool through eighth grade; secondary and technical school, which serves students from ninth through twelfth grades; and higher education, which serves students at the university and doctoral levels.
 In 2010, the financing of these programs represented 42%, 19%, and 32%, respectively, of total spending on education.
 The remaining 7% was spent on cultural education and community enrichment.
 Part of the expenditure on educational programs covers the cost of nutritional programs (more widely known as the school lunch program), and programs that provide school supplies for elementary schools located in the poorest regions.

 In regard to health services, according to data provided by the World Health Program, in 2008, an estimated 7% of the population of Paraguay had access to private medical care, 20% was served by the Social Security Institute (IPS), and the remainder relied on the public health care system.
 The public health care system is comprised predominantly of the Ministry of Public Health and Welfare, and by the military and police medical services.
+Our analysis includes benefits received both through the public contributory health system (via IPS) and through the free public health care system.

-In contrast to what happened in 2008, in 2009 spending on health care services rose dramatically by 63% -- an additional amount of US\$ 113 million.
+In 2009, spending on health care services rose dramatically by 63% -- an additional amount of US\$ 133.5 million.
+The rise was due to the expansion of free universal health care including vaccinations, primary care, and hospitals.
 That year (2009), health care expenditures represented 10.6% of the Central Government's total spending.
 In 2010, health care expenditures rose in relative terms, accounting for 11.6% of the Central Government's total expenditures.